Lingam Venkata Prabhakar

 Lingam Venkata Prabhakar is an Indian businessman.
-He is the Managing Director and CEO of Canara Bank.
+He was the Managing Director and CEO of Canara Bank.
 He was the former executive director of Punjab National Bank.

 Early life

 Prabhakar did a master’s degree in agriculture.
 He is a Certified Associate of Indian Institute of Bankers (CAIIB).
 He did his graduation from Indian Institute of Banking and Finance.

 Career

 Prabhakar started his career as Chief Risk Officer and GM-Integrated Risk management at Allahabad Bank.
 He joined Punjab National Bank on 1 March 2018 as the executive director.
-He became the Managing Director and CEO of Canara Bank from 1 February 2020 and will continue to hold his position till 31 December 2022.
+He became the Managing Director and CEO of Canara Bank from 1 February 2020 and continued to hold his position till 31 December 2022.